skypjack/entt/docs/md/resource.md

 ## Resource handle

-Resources aren't returned directly to the caller.
+Resources are not returned directly to the caller.
 Instead, they are wrapped in a _resource handle_, an instance of the `entt::resource` class template.<br/>
-For those who know the _flyweight design pattern_ already, that's exactly what it is.
+For those who know the _flyweight design pattern_ already, that is exactly what it is.
 To all others, this is the time to brush up on some notions instead.

 A shared pointer could have been used as a resource handle.
 In fact, the default